odoo/documentation/content/applications/inventory_and_mrp/manufacturing/shop_floor/shop_floor_overview.rst

    down to the :guilabel:`About` section at the bottom of the page.
 The version number is displayed there.

-   To switch to a newer version of Odoo, see the documentation on :ref:`upgrading a database
+   To switch to a newer version of Odoo, see the documentation on :doc:`upgrading a database
-   <administration/upgrade>`.
+   <../../../../administration/upgrade>`.

 Navigation
 ==========